Ai Wenli

-Ai Wenli (艾文礼; born March 1955) is a former Chinese politician who served as the Vice-Chairman of the Hebei Provincial Committee of the Chinese People's Political Consultative Conference.
-Previously, he served as the head of the Propaganda Department of the Chinese Communist Party Hebei Committee and the Mayor of Shijiazhuang.
+Ai Wenli (艾文礼; born March 1955) is a former Chinese politician who served as the vice-chairman of the Hebei Provincial Committee of the Chinese People's Political Consultative Conference.
+Previously, he served as the head of the Publicity Department of the Chinese Communist Party Hebei Committee and the Mayor of Shijiazhuang.
 He was placed under investigation by the Central Commission for Discipline Inspection and the National Supervisory Commission shortly after his retirement.
 Ai is the first leader of vice-ministerial level to spontaneously hand himself in to the anti-corruption agency of China after the implementation of Supervision Law in March 2018.

 Career

 Ai was born in March 1955, and graduated from Tangshan Regional Business School (唐山地区商业学校).
 In 1971 he became a worker on a farm.
-Later he served as the County Head of Tanghai County, the Head of the Propaganda Department of the CCP Tangshan Committee, the director Bureau of Land Reclamation of Hebei, the Deputy Secretary and Head of the Organization Department of the CPC Shijiazhuang Committee, the Mayor of Chengde, and the Secretary of the CPC Chengde Committee.
+Later he served as the County Head of Tanghai County, the Head of the Publicity Department of the CCP Tangshan Committee, the director Bureau of Land Reclamation of Hebei, the Deputy Secretary and Head of the Organization Department of the CPC Shijiazhuang Committee, the Mayor of Chengde, and the Secretary of the CPC Chengde Committee.

 During the Sanlu scandal in 2008, Ai was appointed as the Party Deputy Secretary and the Mayor of Shijiazhuang.
-In 2011, he was appointed as the Head of the Propaganda Department of the CPC Hebei Committee, until September 2015.
-He was appointed as the Vice-Chairman of the Hebei Provincial Committee of the Chinese People's Political Consultative Conference in 2015, and he retired in January 2018.
+In 2011, he was appointed as the Head of the Publicity Department of the CPC Hebei Committee, until September 2015.
+He was appointed as the vice-chairman of the Hebei Provincial Committee of the Chinese People's Political Consultative Conference in 2015, and he retired in January 2018.
 In July 2018, Ai turned himself in to the Central Commission for Discipline Inspection and the State Supervisory Commission.